open-amt-cloud-toolkit/docs/docs/Kubernetes/deployingk8s-aks.md

     !!! important
         Make sure you download your credentials and save them in a secure location.

+    !!! note "Note - Finding the Vault UI External IP Address" The external IP of your Vault UI service can be found by either:

+        - Run `kubectl get services` and view under the `openamtstack-vault-ui` service.

+        - Navigate to `Home > Kubernetes services > cluster-name > Services and ingresses` using Microsoft Azure via online.

 After initializing and unsealing the vault, you need to enable the Key Value engine: